mongodb/mongo-ruby-driver/README.md

 * Cursors will timeout on the server after 10 minutes.
 If you need to keep a cursor open for more than 10 minutes, specify `:timeout => false` when you create the cursor.

+## Socket timeouts

+The Ruby driver support timeouts on socket read operations.
+To enable them, set the `:op_timeout` option when you create a `Mongo::Connection` object.

+If implementing higher-level timeouts, using tools like `Rack::Timeout`, it's very important to call `Mongo::Connection#close` to prevent the subsequent operation from receiving the previous request.

 # Testing